danielcrenna/FNA.Examples/DrawACube/README.md

 }
 ```

-- FNA's graphic's device is not available during class construction, so override the `Initialize` method to setup a basic effect for drawing:
+- FNA's graphic's device is not available during class construction, so override the `Initialize` method to setup a `BasicEffect` for drawing:

 ```csharp
 private RasterizerState rasterizerState;